airbusgeo/playground-docs/docs/processing/process.md

 # Introduction

-OneAtlas Playground is a cloud environment to process images provided as tiles (in WMTS format).
+Intelligence Playground is a cloud environment to process images provided as tiles (in WMTS format).
 Processings can either be object detection, image segmentation or both as well as change detection.
 In that last case, the processing will apply on two tiles displaying the same location.
-If you wish to run your algorithm in OneAtlas Playground, you need to implement a specific API.
+If you wish to run your algorithm in Intelligence Playground, you need to implement a specific API.

 # Implementing Geo Process Web-Service API

 The process has to provide a REST web-service that implements the [Geo Process API](../airbus_ds/geo_process_api.md) official API.
 This API is an open specification that enables inter-operability of algorithms.

-In OneAtlas Playground **all processes are synchronous**.
+In Intelligence Playground **all processes are synchronous**.
 This means that *the asynchronous interface of the Geo Process API is not used*.
 In a nutshell, only the following services must be implemented.

 **GET /api/v1/openapi**